Learn and Explore

 Be prepared to give your location as Lassen Volcanic National Park.
 Call to report accidents, fires, or life threatening incidents.
 Cell phone coverage is very limited within the park.
 If no phone service is available, emergencies should be reported to park rangers, campground hosts, or staff at the Kohm Yah-mah-nee Visitor Center or Loomis Museum.

-Never Feed Wildlife.
 Your choices improve your safety and theirs.

-Safe Viewing Distances
+Maintain a Safe Viewing Distance

-Maintain a safe viewing distance from all animals.
 Any animal can be dangerous if it feels threatened, surprised, or concerned by your presence.
 When on foot:

 Why Are Dogs Limited to Paved Areas?

 Learn more about visiting the park with pets.

 Fire is a natural part of the ecosystem, but wildfire in the wrong conditions, place, or time can and has been catastrophic.
 Learn more about fire management in the park, current fire activity, and air quality.